dooxmail/ema-sdk-ruby/README.md

 DooxMail Ruby SDK
 ================

-This repository contains the Ruby SDK for MailWizz EMA.
+This repository contains the Ruby SDK for DooxMail EMA.

 IMPORTANT!
 This project is a work in progress